-In March 2017, Aecon's dividend policy was to, subject to Board approval, pay out quarterly dividends in the amount of \$0.125 per Common Share on the first business day of each quarter to shareholders of record on the date that is ten calendar days prior to the payment date.
-In 2018, the dividend policy remained the same as in the prior year.
+In March 2018, Aecon's dividend policy was to pay out quarterly dividends in the amount of \$0.125 per Common Share on the first business day of each quarter to shareholders of record on the date that is ten calendar days prior to the payment date.
 In March 2019, the Board approved an increase to quarterly dividends to \$0.145 per Common Share.
 In June 2019, the Board approved an amendment to Aecon's dividend policy to clarify that all dividend payments will be made on or prior to the second business day following the end of a quarter.
-In March 2020, the Board approved an increase to the quarterly dividend to \$0.16 per Common Share.
+In March 2020, the Board approved an increase to quarterly dividends to \$0.16 per Common Share and in February 2021, the Board approved an increase to quarterly dividends to \$0.175 per Common Share.